 Air and Hornpipe from Water Music – Handel

-What are the top pop songs for weddings?
+What are the most popular pop songs for string quartets at wedding?

 All You Need Is love – The Beatles